 BCC recognizes that circumstances beyond students' control can happen and withdrawal from college may be a necessity.

-Students in this situation are encouraged to complete BCC's official withdrawal process by contacting the Student Success Center (F-118) or Academic Advising Center (F-117) during the day; or the Registrar's Office (F-111) after 4pm.
+Students in this situation are encouraged to complete BCC's official withdrawal process by contacting the Student Success Center (F-118) or Academic Advising Center (F-117) during the day; or the Registrar's Office (F-111) after 4:00 PM.

-To avoid future problems, students who receive aid (including student loans) should contact the Financial Aid office for guidance when considering leaving BCC.
+To avoid future problems, students who receive aid (including student loans) should contact the Financial Aid Office for guidance when considering leaving BCC.
 Students should not just stop attending classes.
 Having instructors withdraw students from their classes is not the same as an 'official' withdrawal from college.

-Financial aid recipients who do not officially withdraw from the college will be responsible for the balance owed BCC after their aid is reduced and returned to federal and state accounts.
+Financial Aid recipients who officially withdraw may be eligible for a one-time waiver of the balance owed BCC after their aid is reduced and returned to federal and state accounts.
+Financial Aid recipients who do not officially withdraw from the college will be responsible for the balance owed BCC after their aid is reduced and returned to federal and state accounts.

-For more information about federal and state refund policies for financial aid recipients, contact the Financial Aid office (F-122, ext.
+For more information about federal and state refund policies for financial aid recipients, contact the Financial Aid Office (F-122, ext.
 1642).